mikro-orm/mikro-orm/docs/docs/events.md

 });
 ```

-Or use `@Subscriber()` decorator - keep in mind that you need to make sure the file gets
+Or use `@Subscriber()` decorator - keep in mind that we need to make sure the file gets
-loaded in order to make this decorator registration work (e.g. you import that file
+loaded in order to make this decorator registration work (e.g. we import that file
 explicitly somewhere).

 ```ts